WASHINGTON -- Impeachment is moving beyond the hearing room.

-Trump's team has argued that the president would call such witnesses as House Intelligence Committee Chairman Adam Schiff, the still-anonymous intelligence community whistleblower, or even Joe Biden and Hunter Biden.
+Trump's team has argued that the president would call such witnesses as House Intelligence Committee Chairman Adam Schiff, the still-anonymous intelligence community whistleblower, or even Biden and his son Hunter Biden.

 The president, fond of displays of Republican loyalty, has given GOP members added incentive for defending him on Thursday.
 Later in the evening, the Trumps are hosting lawmakers at the White House for an annual holiday party.

 Associated Press writers Alan Fram and Andrew Taylor contributed to this report.